By Darren DeYoung

 Data is broken down by day and time so you can analyze when your business is busiest, based on estimates from Google.

 This is a very valuable section as it focuses on the search terms people typed into Google to find your business.
 This also gives you a little insight into how Google views your business.
 Review these terms and if you see searches that are not related to your business, you may be sending the wrong signals to Google.

 For example, if you run a flooring company that only sells and installs various types of floors (hardwood, carpet, laminate, tile) but you are seeing “rug” related search queries, that means Google could be showing your business for someone who is looking to buy a new rug.

 Use your findings to continually improve your online presence.
-This may result in changes to your Google My Business profile or tweaks to your website.
+This may result in changes to your Google Business Profile or tweaks to your website.
 The more you can do to provide the best possible information and experience for your customers, the greater chance you’ll succeed in local search.

-What GMB insights are most valuable to you?
+What Google Business Profile insights are most valuable to you?